 Summary

-An investment in Ford is an investment in a proven commodity, with a long history of staying ahead of the curve.
+An investment in Ford is a proven commodity with a long history of staying ahead of the curve.

 Ford produces high-quality cars and is a brand we can trust.
-While there is still some uncertainty surrounding the timeline of their self-driving car division, it is a company well worth keeping on our radar.
+While the timeline of its self-driving car division is still uncertain, it is a company well worth keeping on our radar.

 See Related: How to Invest in Electric Car Charging Stations